Rainforest Alliance: Minimum price issues

-The Economist favors the Rainforest Alliance's method and notes that “guaranteeing a minimum price [as Fairtrade does] means there is no incentive to improve quality.”
-They also note that coffee drinkers say “the quality of Fairtrade brews varies widely.
+The Economist favors the Rainforest Alliance's method and writes that "guaranteeing a minimum price [as Fairtrade does] means there is no incentive to improve quality".
+They also write that coffee drinkers say "the quality of Fairtrade brews varies widely.
 The Rainforest Alliance does things differently.
 It does not guarantee a minimum price or offer a premium but provides training advice.
-That consumers are often willing to pay more for a product with the [Rainforest Alliance] logo on it is an added bonus, not the result of a formal subsidy scheme; such products must still fend for themselves in the marketplace.”
+That consumers are often willing to pay more for a product with the [Rainforest Alliance] logo on it is an added bonus, not the result of a formal subsidy scheme; such products must still fend for themselves in the marketplace."

 The Rainforest Alliance 2020 Certification Program promotes a shared responsibility approach that includes two new requirements for buyers of Rainforest Alliance Certified commodities: the Sustainability Differential and Sustainability Investments.
-The Sustainability Differential is an “additional cash payment made to certified producers over and above the market price of the commodity.”
+The Sustainability Differential is an "additional cash payment made to certified producers over and above the market price of the commodity".
 This payment is completely free of restrictions or requirements on how it is used.
-The Sustainability Investments are “cash or in-kind investments from buyers of Rainforest Alliance Certified products to certified producers for the specific purpose of helping them meet the Sustainable Agriculture Standard.”
+The Sustainability Investments are "cash or in-kind investments from buyers of Rainforest Alliance Certified products to certified producers for the specific purpose of helping them meet the Sustainable Agriculture Standard".

 To address the structural inequalities in the cocoa sector, persistently low incomes, and the challenges farmers face in negotiating prices, the Rainforest Alliance will introduce a minimum Sustainability Differential at $70 per metric ton for its cocoa program, as of July 2022.